Definition - What does Androgen Insensitivity mean?

 Androgen insensitivity is a condition in which a person who is genetically male develops resistance to male hormones called androgens during development and puberty, leading to abnormal development of sexual characteristics.
 Depending on the degree of androgen insensitivity, patients may be born with female, male or mixed genital features.
 Those who are raised as females cannot get pregnant as they do not have ovaries or a functioning uterus.
 Those who are raised as males also suffer from infertility due to abnormalities in sexual function and sperm production.

-Androgen insensitivity is also called testicular feminization.
+Androgen insensitivity was previously called testicular feminization.

 FertilitySmarts explains Androgen Insensitivity